What to Expect on Your Glider Ride Over Vancouver Island

 Your Ground Briefing: Knowledge is Confidence

 Your experience begins with a comprehensive safety briefing from one of our certified flight instructors.
 This isn't a rushed, check-the-box conversation; it's your chance to ask every question that's been bouncing around in your head.
+We love talking about gliding and sharing the ins and outs of what makes it all work.

 During the briefing, you'll learn about: